ryanstutes/ryanstutes.github.io/experience.md

 **Responsibilities**

 * Built and led two high-performing cross-functional, multi-platform teams.
-* Worked closely with dedicated Product Manager and Product Designer to run projects week-to-week and plan out quarterly and yearly roadmaps.
+* Worked closely with a dedicated Product Manager and Product Designer to run projects week-to-week and plan out quarterly and yearly roadmaps.
 * Pushed my teams and my engineers to adopt an MVP mindset so that we could ship small pieces of work and monitor their impact before continuing to invest.
 * Work with platform teams to ensure our system(s) scaled with the rapid growth of users.